 Kate Meredith is the former Director of Yerkes Education Outreach (YEO) at Yerkes Observatory.
 She is passionate about making astronomy and STEAM accessible to everyone, regardless of ability or background, and keeping the Geneva Lakes community engaged in former YEO programs.
 She brings two key former YEO programs with her to GLAS Education: Innovators Developing Accessible Tools for Astronomy (IDATA) and Sloan Digital Sky Survey outreach.
 Kate is the lead educator for the IDATA project, a software development grant to develop accessible astronomy image processing software.
-Recently recognized by the Geneva Lake branch of the American Association of University Women for her leadership in astronomy education, she is very excited to share her passion and experience with others through the future efforts of GLAS.
+Recently recognized by the Geneva Lake branch of the American Association of University Women for her leadership in astronomy education and a winner of the National Federation for the Blind Bolotin Award, she is very excited to share her passion and experience with others through the future efforts of GLAS.

 Deb Kaelbli is the former Financial Manager at Yerkes Observatory.
 She brings that expertise, and much more, to GLAS.
 Deb is knowledgeable and creative, with diverse areas of expertise.
 She is a powerful problem-solver, taking on the challenges of launching GLAS using a range of skills from building shelves to negotiating national contracts.
 GLAS can count on her to keep us on budget.
 Deb also has a passion for empowering other women.
 Outside of GLAS, Deb teaches self defense and martial arts.
 She is a fourth dan black belt in Kimudo.
 She brings that same discipline and determination to her new position at GLAS where she is helping build accessible science displays for our blind and low vision students and jumping into the challenge of coding with the IDATA project.